 You’ve heard about the benefits of meditation.
 You’ve even downloaded a few of those apps.
 But for some reason, you haven’t stuck to a real meditation routine.

-Let’s try a different tack.
+Let’s try a different tactic.

 People who meditate are calmer than the rest of us.

-Our contacts at Harvard have been studying the effects of mindfulness for decades now.
+Researchers at Harvard have been studying the effects of mindfulness for decades now.
 Dr. Gaëlle Desbordes, from the Massachusetts General Hospital (MGH)-Harvard-MIT Martinos Center for Biomedical Imaging, has been using functional magnetic resonance imaging (fMRI) to identify and record brain activity.